Don't Miss Any of the Exciting Things to Do in Jackson, Mississippi

 Jackson Convention Complex

-Located in the heart of downtown Jackson, the Jackson Convention Complex features 330,000-sq.-ft. of flexible exhibit, ballroom, and meeting space.
+Located in the heart of downtown, the Jackson Convention Complex features 330,000 square feet. of flexible exhibit, ballroom, and meeting space.
 A LEED-certified facility, the Complex offers first-rate amenities, state-of-the-art technologies, resort-quality service, and in-house catering services that can perfectly accommodate everything from a concert to a wedding reception.

 Russell C. Davis Planetarium